Ipazia-AI/latent-explorer/README.md

 ## Demo
 The folder `tutorial` includes a script showcasing the pipeline [`tutorial/script.py`](./tutorial/script.py)

-*Since this framework executes several language model inferences, the use of a GPU is recommended ([see install CUDA](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html)).
+*Since this framework performs multiple language model inferences, using a GPU is recommended ([see CUDA](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html))

 ## Usage